 Exciting news!!!
-Brite’s hosting our first FSCA course of 2020 the week of February 24th.
+Brite’s hosting our second FSCA course of 2020 the week of June 1st.
 Although we host the course a few times a year, we realized that you might not know what we’re talking about.
 So, let’s catch you up with a FSCA course rundown.

 Brite’s FSCA Training Course

 A few times a year we host a (virtual) four-day FSCA training course.
 The course is the first step in preparing for the Forescout Certified Administrator (FSCA) certification.
 Each day covers four chapters, ranging from a Forescout introduction all the way to common troubleshooting methods.
 And this isn’t just a boring, day long presentation, but rather an interactive training course with lab and hands on experience.

 The course instructor is Brite’s lead Forescout engineer, Matt.
 With his years of experience, he’s well equipped with the knowledge to train and help students prepare for the test and brings in his real-world, multi-environment experience.
 We don’t have a stat card for him but here are a few so you can trust us that he’s good: